JotaCe7/IMAGES_FROM_AUDIO_HKT/README.md

 4. Record a 10-second audio clip and see the generated image

+## Contributing

+If you want to contribute to this project, please fork the repository and make your changes in a separate branch.
+Once you are ready to submit your changes, open a pull request and we will review your changes.

 ## License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file for more information.